-- 1. Buildings with residential units must be wrapped with an exterior air and water infiltration barrier. - 2.
-Framing must provide for complete building insulation including the use of insulated headers on all exterior walls, framing roofs, and ceilings to allow the full depth of ceiling insulation to extend over the top plate of the exterior walls of the building, and framing all corners and wall intersections to allow for insulation. - 3.
+- 1. Framing must provide for complete building insulation including the use of insulated headers on all exterior walls, framing roofs, and ceilings to allow the full depth of ceiling insulation to extend over the top plate of the exterior walls of the building, and framing all corners and wall intersections to allow for insulation. - 2.
 Seal at doors, windows, plumbing and electrical penetrations to prevent moisture and air leakage.